The Castiles: History

-Theiss and Springsteen were joined in the Castiles by original members Paul Popkin, guitar/vocals; Frank Marziotti, bass; and Bart Haynes, drummer.
-Haynes joined the Marine Corps, and fought in the Vietnam War where he was killed in action on October 22, 1967.
-While in the USMC, Bart was replaced by Vinny Maniello.
-Marziotti left, and Curt Fluhr became the bassist.
+In October 1965, Haynes joined the Marine Corps and was replaced on drums by Vinny Manneillo.
+Haynes fought in the Vietnam War, where he was killed in action on October 22, 1967.
+In February 1966, Marziotti left the band and Curt Fluhr became the bassist.
+Bobby Alfano played keyboards for the band in 1966 and 1967.

 The Castiles practiced in half of a duplex home belonging to Haynes.
 Gordon "Tex" Vinyard lived in the other half of the two-family home, and he became the band's manager.
-They played gigs in local spots of Freehold from junior high school dances, roller rinks, drive-in theaters, supermarket openings, even clubs in the area and places like Cafe Wha? in Greenwich Village, and Asbury Park, New Jersey.
-They wore white pants, Beatle boots, and Beatle haircuts, and performed cover songs.
+They played gigs in local spots of Freehold including junior high school dances, roller rinks, drive-in theaters, and supermarket openings.
+They also played at clubs in the area and in Asbury Park, and they played at Cafe Wha? in Greenwich Village, New York City.
+The Castiles wore white pants, Beatle boots, and Beatle haircuts.
+The band performed covers of other bands' songs.

 The Castiles played their last show in August 1968 at the Off Broad Street Coffeehouse in Red Bank, New Jersey.

-When the band disbanded in 1968 due to tension between Springsteen and Theiss, the two remained friends.
+The band broke up after musical disagreements arose between Theiss and Springsteen.

 Recordings

 In May 1966, Vinyard paid for a demo record made at Mr. Music in Toms River, New Jersey.
-These songs, "Baby I" and "That's What You Get", were both written by Theiss and Springsteen.
+The songs on that demo record, "Baby I" and "That's What You Get", were both written by Theiss and Springsteen.
 The former was finally released in 2016 on the album Chapter and Verse, a companion album to Springsteen's Born to Run autobiography, along with a live recording of Willie Dixon's "You Can't Judge a Book by the Cover".

 The Bruce Springsteen Story Vol. 1: The Castiles was released in 1993.

+Legacy

+Theiss later played in other bands in Central New Jersey.
+Springsteen went on to become one of the most acclaimed rock singers in history.

 Of his 2020 album, Letter to You, Springsteen has said that the music was inspired by Theiss' death in 2018.
-Songs "Ghosts" and "Last Man Standing" were written by Springsteen because he was the last living member of the Castiles.
+Two tracks from that album, "Ghosts" and "Last Man Standing", were written by Springsteen because he is the last living member of the Castiles.
 Two other tracks with the same theme, "I'll See You in My Dreams" and "One Minute You're Here", were also included.

-"The songs reminded me of a debt that I still owed to my Freehold brothers in arms," he said in the Thom Zimny-directed documentary, Bruce Springsteen's Letter to You, which aired on Apple TV+ in 2020.
-The film includes Springsteen teaching his cousin to play the Castiles' song "Baby I".
+"The songs reminded me of a debt that I still owed to my Freehold brothers in arms," Springsteen said in the Thom Zimny-directed documentary, Bruce Springsteen's Letter to You, which aired on Apple TV+ in 2020.
+The film includes footage of Springsteen teaching his cousin to play the Castiles' song "Baby I".